"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 This medicine may contain aspartame.
 If you have phenylketonuria (PKU) or any other condition that requires you to restrict your intake of aspartame (or phenylalanine), consult your doctor or pharmacist about using this drug safely.

-Caution is advised when using this drug in the elderly because they may be more sensitive to its effects, especially dehydration and loss of salts in the blood (such as potassium, sodium).
+Older adults may be more sensitive to the side effects of this drug, especially dehydration and loss of salts in the blood (such as potassium, sodium).

-Caution is advised when using this drug in children because they may be more sensitive to its effects, especially dehydration and loss of salts in the blood (such as potassium, sodium).
+Children may be more sensitive to the side effects of this drug, especially dehydration and loss of salts in the blood (such as potassium, sodium).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.